On the hydrodynamics of hyperbolic liquid crystal elastomers: Introduction

 \end{thm}

-\begin{rem} Here we introduce the new variables, angles $\phi$, in order to avoid the unnecessary difficulties and calculations.
-From Tataru and Tao's works \cite{Tataru,Tao2}, we know that the wave map equations are actually cubic wave equations by gauge theory or renormalization.
-Thus the nonlinear terms $(-|D_t d|^2+|\nab d|^2)d$ are essentially higher order nonlinearities, this feature is exhibited by rewriting the equations of $d$ in terms of new variables $\phi$ in our article. \end{rem}
+\begin{rem} Here we introduce the new variables, angles $\phi$, in order to distinguish the nonlinear terms.
+In fact, the nonlinear terms $(-|D_t d|^2+|\nab d|^2)d$ are essentially cubic terms, which has been discussed by Tataru \cite{Tataru} and Tao \cite{Tao2} using gauge theory or renormalization.
+This feature can also be exhibited by rewriting the equations of $d$ in terms of new variables $\phi$ in our article.
+Hence, the main obstacle in proving global existence is the quadratic terms from second-order material derivatives. \end{rem}